jason51108/Jason51108/README.md

 - 👋 Welcome to here!!
-Is now on graduate one in SUIBE!!
+I am now on graduate one in SUIBE!!

-- 👀 Usually like exercise, playing basketball, table tennis, badminton can oh!
+- 👀 Usually like exercise, playing basketball, table tennis, badminton and so on.

-- 🌱 I am currently studying time series analysis, econometrics, statistical inference, and deep learning
+- 🌱 I am currently studying time series analysis, econometrics, statistical inference, and deep learning.

 - 💞️ I like to find a partner to study or exercise with, and work together to make progress.